 How did your customer relationship management evolve?
 Do you use any specific tools to be efficient?

 Elizabeth Tweedale: Pivoting our business from in-person camps to delivering live online dramatically changed our customer interactions.
-Whilst we were always available on the phone for parents’ queries about camp, we also met them at drop off and picked them up.
-Running our camps and clubs remotely required some smarter working.
+Whilst we were always available on the phone for parents’ queries about camp, we also met them at drop-off and picked them up.
+Running our camps and clubs remotely required some smarter work.
 As many of us with children have discovered, teaching them from home at the same time as maintaining your usual work is not an easy task.
 We’ve all found it incredibly challenging and realized that parents needed extra support from us.
 Our Customer Success Manager absolutely excelled!
-Coordinating with the team, they were able to offer a multifaceted approach combining efficiencies in automation and processes, more customer contact opportunities and the introduction of new parent consultation sessions.
+Coordinating with the team, they were able to offer a multifaceted approach combining efficiencies in automation and processes, more customer contact opportunities, and the introduction of new parent consultation sessions.
 The services we offer to ensure great customer relationships include:

 – Automated Emails

 – Teacher Drop-in Sessions